kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 * Add `utils.py` file to a pipeline folder and import utilities used by multiple functions in `nodes.py` from there.
 * [Share modules between pipelines](#sharing-modules-between-pipelines).
-  Those could be utility functionalities, or your standalone module responsible for the domain logic of the industry you work at.
+  Those could be utility functionalities, or a standalone module responsible for the domain-specific logic.
 * [Use Kedro in a monorepo setup](#kedro-project-in-a-monorepo-setup) if there are software components independent of Kedro that you want to keep together in the version control system.
 * Delete or rename a default `nodes.py` file, split it into multiple files or modules.